Arbitration

 Introduction

 As a general rule, any civil matter may be referred to arbitration in Norway.
-The arbitration must be based on an agreement between the parties.
+The arbitration must be founded on an agreement between the parties.

-Traditionally, arbitral proceedings in Norway have been conducted on an ad hoc basis, and not by way of institutional arbitration.
-As ad hoc arbitrations are not publicly available or registered to the same extent as ordinary court cases, no public statistics are available to fully reflect the frequency of arbitration in Norway.
-However, certain legal practice areas – such as construction, transport, oil and gas, franchising, reinsurance, etc. – stand out with a preference for arbitration.
-In these areas, the prevailing standard contracts will typically contain arbitration clauses.
+Traditionally, arbitral proceedings in Norway have predominantly been conducted on an ad hoc basis, rather than through institutional arbitration.
+As ad hoc arbitrations are not publicly accessible or registered to the same extent as ordinary court cases, no public statistics are available to fully reflect the frequency of arbitration in Norway.
+However, certain legal practice areas – such as construction, transport, oil and gas, franchising, reinsurance and others – stand out with a preference for arbitration.
+In these areas, the prevailing standard contracts typically include arbitration clauses.

-Ad hoc arbitrations in Norway usually involve the exchange of written submissions and an oral hearing similar to the main hearing before the ordinary courts.
-In most cases such arbitral proceedings are completed within one year of initiation.
-However, the conduct of ad hoc arbitration varies significantly.
+Ad hoc arbitrations in Norway usually involve the exchange of written submissions and an oral hearing akin to a main hearing before the ordinary courts.
+In most cases such arbitral proceedings are conducted within approximately one year of initiation.
+However, the conduct of ad hoc arbitration varies considerably.

-For many Norwegian entities, ad hoc arbitration is deemed to be more efficient and flexible, and less costly than institutional arbitration.
-Furthermore, Norway has a large pool of experienced arbitrators, e.g. retired judges, academics, experienced litigators and other legal professionals, etc.
+For many Norwegian entities, ad hoc arbitration is considered to be more efficient, flexible, and less costly than institutional arbitration.
+Furthermore, Norway has a large pool of experienced arbitrators, including retired judges, academics, experienced litigators and other legal professionals.

-Even though ad hoc arbitration is dominant in Norway, institutional arbitration has been gaining a foothold in recent years.
+Even though ad hoc arbitration remains predominant in Norway, institutional arbitration has been gaining traction in recent years.
+Norwegian arbitrations are also influenced by international trends.
+As one example, written witness statements (combined with cross-examinations) are becoming increasingly common.

 Overview of institutional arbitration in Norway

-The Arbitration and Dispute Resolution Institute of the Oslo Chamber of Commerce, established in 1984, is the only general provider of institutional arbitration in Norway.
+The Arbitration and Dispute Resolution Institute of the Oslo Chamber of Commerce, established in 1984, provides institutional arbitration in Norway.
 The Institute provides regular arbitration, fast-track arbitration and mediation for all fields of commercial law.
-The current version of its Arbitration Rules, dated 2017, are harmonised with the Arbitration Act of 2004 and the UNCITRAL Model Law.
-The arbitration administration fee of the Institute is based on the amount in dispute, ranging currently from NOK 10,000 to 70,000.
+The current version of its Arbitration Rules, dated 2017, is harmonised with the Arbitration Act of 2004 and the UNCITRAL Model Law.
+The arbitration administration fee charged by the Institute is calculated based on the amount in dispute, ranging currently from NOK 10,000 to NOK 70,000.

-For Nordic arbitration in offshore and maritime matters, a recent establishment (2017) is the Nordic Offshore & Maritime Arbitration Association.
-This has been established by the national maritime law associations in Denmark, Finland, Norway and Sweden, and provides an arbitration scheme largely similar to ad hoc arbitration, although within an institutional framework comprising a board with members from all Nordic countries, which may intervene in specific arbitration matters if called upon by the parties.
+The Nordic Offshore & Maritime Arbitration Association (NOMA was established in 2017.
+NOMA arbitration is also considered as institutional, or at least semi-institutional, arbitration.
+NOMA was been established by the national maritime law associations in Denmark, Finland, Norway, Sweden and is based on an institutional framework comprising a board with members from all Nordic countries, which may intervene in specific matters if requested by the parties.
+Despite its name, NOMA is well suited for all commercial arbitrations.

-There are no administrative fees for such arbitration, and the parties are free to choose the place of arbitration, the nationalities of arbitrators, the language of arbitration, etc. The Association has also published rules based on the UNCITRAL Arbitration Rules, as well as Best Practice Guidelines.
-These Guidelines are not binding, but are fairly detailed and often resorted to by arbitrators and parties alike.
+There are no administrative fees for NOMA arbitration.
+Further, the parties are free to choose the seat of arbitration, the nationalities of arbitrators, the language of the arbitration, and other procedural aspects.
+The Association has also published rules based on the UNCITRAL Arbitration Rules, as well as Best Practice Guidelines.
+These Guidelines are comprehensive and frequently relied upon in arbitrations in Norway.
+They have been recently updated and incorporate the IBA Rules on the Taking of Evidence in International Arbitration.

 Pros and cons of arbitration